rails/rails/guides/source/getting_started.md

   # The priority is based upon order of creation:
   # first created -> highest priority.
-  # See how all your routes lay out with "rake routes".
+  # See how all your routes lay out with "bin/rails routes".
   #
   # You can have the root of your site routed with "root"
   # root 'welcome#index'